A Comprehensive Guide to Machine Learning

 Data Set Partitioning for Testing and Training

 Also called the process of “data partitioning,” you’ll find various options from the variety of tools and languages to help you choose which data points to divide over training and testing data sets.
-Below is an example of partitioning data sets over R.

 Eliminating Biases in Data Through Cross-Validation

-Performing a cross-validation out of your model will give you a guarantee for an accurately correct model that doesn’t pick too much noise or, in simpler terms, low on variance and bias.
+Therefore, CV can give you a guarantee for an accurately correct model that doesn’t pick too much noise or, in simpler terms, low on variance and bias.
 Cross-validation becomes a reliable technique if you want to track the effectiveness of your particular model especially within cases where you need to ease overfitting.

 Maintain the Accuracy of Your Model